 Updated in Winter 2020

-This post covers low VOC, non-toxic options that are suitable for the chemically sensitive or health-conscious.
+This post covers low VOC, low odor, non-toxic options that are suitable for the chemically sensitive or health-conscious.

 This post contains affiliate links to products I recommend.
 Upon purchase, I earn a small commission at no extra cost to you.

 Non-Toxic Wood Glues